dacioromero/react-unexpected-state-fragments/README.md

 # React Unexpected State with Fragments

+## Update

+Turns out this was an intentional decision by the React team.
+See [Dan Abromov's response](https://github.com/facebook/react/issues/17308#issuecomment-551926185) to the issue I opened about this.

 ## The Problem(?)

 React ignores Fragments when determining if a component is the same instance.